irhernandezl/lab-agile-planning/.github/ISSUE_TEMPLATE/user-story.md

 ---
-Nombre: User Story
+Name: User Story
-descripción: This template is for creating user stories
+about: This template is for creating user stories
 Titulo: ''
 Etiqueta: ''
 Asignado: ''